microsoft/dotnet-podcasts/Deploy-websites-services.md

 ## Run the Podcast API CICD first

-The backend services need to be run first to set up all necessary dependencies, databases, and blob storage.
+> IMPORTANT: The backend services need to be run first to set up all necessary dependencies, databases, and blob storage.

 You can manually run this from the `Actions` tab, click on `Select workflow` -> `Podcast API CICD` -> `Run workflow`.

 Wait for the workflow run to complete and execute the next steps.
 The first time you run this it will take a bit longer as it creates all of the Azure resources.